Capstone

 The program uses two Excel spreadsheets to generate the groups.
 The first spreadsheet contains all the projects and the relevant information about them (project number, minimum size, maximum size, title, description).
 This spreadsheet must be manually created.
 The second spreadsheet is the output of a Connect survey which obtains the students’ project preferences.
 The program can extract the data from these two spreadsheets and generate two more Excel spreadsheets – one for general viewing and the other for uploading the groups to Connect.
 A more thorough description and instructions can be found in the documentation below.

-Contact us and we can help you use this script.
 This script has been used in the ECE capstone course.
+Contact us and we can help you use this script!

-Sometimes, when students select a team full of friends they can be unwittingly creating the conditions for lower team performance.
+Sometimes, when students select a team full of friends, they can unwittingly be creating the conditions for lower team performance.

 The literature shows that in the long term, criterion formed teams outperform student selected teams.

 Typical when you create teams in other circumstances, you need to think about the student assets that you want to spread across all teams.
 Maybe each team should have someone with work experience, or someone who has lived overseas, or someone who speaks a second language.
 You need to think about who your students are and what each team will need to have to be successful.
-Information on the logistics of forming teams in small classes can be found here.
-Information on the logistics of forming teams in large classes can be found here.

 Brickell, J.L., Porter, D.B., Reynolds, M.F., Cosgrove, R.D., (1994) Assigning Students to Groups for Engineering Design Projects: A Comparison of Five Methods.
 Journal of Engineering Education, 7:259-262